How much do Car Keys cost? It used to be easy!

 The dealerships run as a franchise and equipment cost is passed on to you, the customer.
 So, the first part of the programming charge pays for the expensive equipment.

 The second part of the programming charge pays for the clever technician that uses the equipment.
 Key programming is not simple.
 When a key is programmed, it messes with the immobiliser settings.
 If it isn’t completed correctly, then the car will not start!
-So, you should be wanting to pay someone who knows what they’re doing, which normally means someone who’s experienced.
+So, you should be wanting to pay someone who knows what they’re doing, someone who’s experienced.

 Every Auto Locksmith gets the weekly call from someone who’s trying to do it cheap, with cheap equipment or following a YouTube video, and now the car won’t start…